Madison Reed Review: Does Home Hair Care Actually Work?

 2-methylresorcinol was associated with a significant reduction in body weight gain in an animal study, suggesting it may have harmful effects on metabolism, but again this was when added to diet so it doesn’t necessarily apply to a hair product.

-The Barrier Cream, Cleansing Wipes and Shampoo that are sold with this hair color kit all contain fragrance, which was shown in a 2016 medical review to be potentially harmful to human health and to the environment.
+Fragrance is included in the Barrier Cream, Cleansing Wipes and Shampoo that are sold with this hair color kit, and this compound was shown in a 2016 medical review to be potentially harmful to human health and to the environment.

 Overall we consider Madison Reed’s hair coloring kit likely to be effective, not only for coloring the hair but also for potentially improving hair quality due to some research-backed active ingredients.